How to gain value from Industrial IoT business cases

 The world is changing, and so do the cities we live in.
 We are facing rapid climate and environmental challenges, which threaten to severely deteriorate our way of life.
 Air quality, unparalleled in its scope, is the fundamental factor that affects every single living organism on this planet.

-According to the European Heart Journal the average person in Europe loses two years of their lifespan due to air pollution (source).
-The World Health Organization reports that there are 4.2 million deaths every year as a result of exposure to outdoor air pollution, and that 91% of the world’s population lives in places where air quality exceeds WHO’s guideline limits (source).
+In its latest report, the European Environment Agency states that there are 400 000 premature deaths each year in Europe alone due to poor air quality (source).
+On top of that, according to the European Heart Journal the average person in Europe loses two years of their lifespan due to air pollution (source).
+Globally, the World Health Organization reports that 91% of the world’s population lives in places where air quality exceeds WHO’s guideline limits (source).

-The Urban Air Quality Monitoring Station is a hardware solution that helps cities generate accurate data for the air quality in the different parts of the city.
-It features a modular design, utilizing advanced sensor technologies that measure gas volumes for key air quality factors, as defined by the European Environmental Agency (EEA) and the US Environmental Protection Agency (EPA) directives.
-Due to its price, ease of installation, maintenance and support, a network of stations can be deployed at multiple locations around the city, reporting the air quality factor analysis in real-time, and providing the city with the needed data to help identify measures to improve air quality and life standards for all city occupants, accordingly.
+The Urban Air Quality Monitoring Station empowers cities to cost-effectively sense the key air quality factors, as defined by the European Environment Agency and the US Environmental Protection Agency directives, in the different parts of the city.
+The Station comes with a unique climatization feature: its gas sensors are situated in a specialized actively climatized Air Quality Sensors Enclosure Box that ensures correct sensor measurement regardless of seasonal specifics (e.g. low ambient temperature during winter).
+Due to cost-effectiveness, ease of installation, maintenance and support, a network of stations can be deployed at multiple locations around the city, sensing and reporting the air quality factors, analysing them in real-time, and empowering cities to make data-driven decisions on how to improve air quality and life standards for all city occupants, accordingly.

 Remote Water Meter Reader